dmcdo/sparc-linux-toolchain/README.md

 ```sh
 make debian
 ```
 This will build the toolchain and package it for Debian/Ubuntu systems.
-The resulting deb package will be named `sparc-linux-toolchain_10.4.0-1.deb`.
+The resulting deb package will be named `sparc-linux-toolchain.deb`.

 ### For Other Systems